ShortKedr-OpenSource/xpand-events/README.md

 There will be some useful info soon

 # <a id="performance"></a>Performance
-Source code for benchmarks presented in `Xpand.Events.Benchmark` project.
+Source code for benchmark presented in `Xpand.Events.Benchmark` project.

+WARNING!
+There is a big chance current benchmark presents non-end and not clear results, since it's not well researched yet and dont present end state of project.
+So, follow the project to get updates about this state in future.

 There are lastest benchmark results:

 ### Event Invoke: